XDLoLiK/move-copy-lab/README.md

 the perfomance boost we get from using std::move instead of std::forward is
 ridiculous: 163ms vs 39921ms (~245 times faster).

 The same goes for std::forward.
-There is no doubt that higher perfomance is great, but who needs it when your programm gets [Segmentation fault](https://github.com/XDLoLiK/move-copy-lab/blob/master/tests/std_move_test.cpp) anyways)
+There is no doubt that a better perfomance is great, but who needs it when your programm gets [Segmentation fault](https://github.com/XDLoLiK/move-copy-lab/blob/master/tests/std_move_test.cpp) anyways)